BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Butler.md

 - The distinction between:
     - Power - the strength of desires - Plato's non-ration parts of the soul.
 Humean deliberation.
     - Authority - the rational weight of desires - Plato's rational parts of the soul.
 Non-humean deliberation.
+- Butler revived Aristotelian view that human nature constitutes a system, rather than a collection of desires